sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/start_here.md

-This will include the "How to read this tutorial" guide.

-## Document Guides and Forms

-!!! tip

-    You can treat Form and Template as synonyms.
-They are used interchangeably in this context.

 The guides and forms are located in the `docs/forms` and `docs/guides` folders.
 The guides provide context and ideas for writing the documents, and the forms are the documents themselves.
+In this guide, the word *form* is a synonym for a *template*.

 * The forms are written in a way that they can be used as a template.
 * The guides are written in a way that they can be used as a tutorial.